TaylorLaMar/braintree-node/README.md

 gateway.createCustomer(...)
 ```

 Most methods take the same parameters as the current Node.js SDK methods, except for the callback.
-Instead, you can `.then` off of the gateway methods or `yield` them if you are using generators (or `await`, if you're transpiling ES7 down with babel).
+Instead, you can `.then` off of the gateway methods or `yield` them if you are using generators (or `await`, if you're transpiling ES7 down with Babel).

 Example: